MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/lightspeed_app/_index.md

 2. Go to **Apps** on the left-hand side of the dashboard.
 3. Search for the **MultiSafepay payments app**.
 4. Click on the app, and then on **Install app** in the top-right corner.
-5. In the login page that appears, Sign in using your Lightspeed credentials.
-6. Click **Next**, and then approve the required permissions.
+5. A dialog appears.
+Approve the permissions required for the app.
-    You are redirected to <https://lightspeed.multisafepay.com/install>.
+   You are redirected to Lightspeed – [MultiSafepay: How to log in](https://lightspeed.multisafepay.com/install).
-7. Complete the Signup page, and then click **Create account and continue**.
+6. In the **Setup** page:
+    - Enter your email address.
-8. Fill in your MultiSafepay API key.
+    - Enter your account or website API key.
-9. Select **Test** or **live** environment, and then click **Register account and continue**.
+    - Select **Test** or **Live** environment.
+    - Click **Save and continue**.
+You are redirected to the Settings page.
+7. Verify the current settings and then click Save.
+The app is now activated.